 Details for Exploring Islam

 This unit will provide the basis for understanding Islam as a religion as observed in the world today.
 To do so it explores the historical, cultural, theological, philosophical and political background of Islam.
-This is necessary for understanding the complex cross-currents of Christian-Muslim Relations in contemporary society.
-It will also point the student towards effective approaches to Muslim evangelism and discipleship.
+This is necessary for understanding the complex cross currents of Christian-Muslim relations in contemporary society.

 Quick Info